OpenLauncherTeam/openlauncher/README.md

 Let's work it out.

-Please go to the WiKi for more information.
+Please go to the OpenLauncher [Wiki](https://github.com/Benny-Kok/OpenLauncher/wiki) for more information.